Skip to main content

 Article Summary

 The Project Agent is an AI assistant built into your project workspace.
-It can search your organisation's library, research topics on the web, and suggest edits to your RFP responses β€” all through a simple chat interface.
-Use it to draft stronger answers faster, and improve consistency across your project, and help with your existing workflows.
+It can search your organisation's library, research topics on the web, pull information from your connected external tools (such as GitHub, Linear, Notion, HubSpot, and Slack), and suggest edits to your RFP responses β€” all through a simple chat interface.
+Use it to draft stronger answers faster, improve consistency across your project, and plug into your existing workflows.

 Estimated Time